 Looking for jobs as a career changer can be a soul-sucking experience.
 In this story, Launch Pad graduate Lee shares how he turned the job-hunting process upside down, and combined commitment, tenacity and creativity to land his dream role.

-If I rewind to 2014 and think about where I was then… I was frustrated and bored.
+If I rewind to five years ago and think about where I was then… I was frustrated and bored.

 I'd been a picture editor for magazines and newspapers for about 15 years.